UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/help.markdown

 The unit director is John Lapinskas, email address [john.lapinskas@bristol.ac.uk](mailto:john.lapinskas@bristol.ac.uk).

-The TAs for the unit are TBD.
+The lead TA for the unit is Adithya Diddapur, email address [adi.diddapur@bristol.ac.uk](mailto:adi.diddapur@bristol.ac.uk).

 ## The unit team

 Everyone taking this unit should have been added to a Microsoft Team called "COMS20010: Algorithms II 2021/22 (TB-1, A)".
 The Q&A sessions will be run as meetings in this team, and access to recordings of Q&A sessions and problem classes will be restricted to members of this team.
-If you've joined the unit late, you might not have been added to this team - in that case, please email me and I'll add you myself.
+If you've joined the unit late, you might not have been added - in that case, please email me and I'll add you myself.